sferik/t-ruby/README.md

 ### <a name="update"></a>Update your status
     t update "I'm tweeting from the command line.
 Isn't that special?"

-Note: If your tweet includes characters such as `@` or `!`, make sure to wrap it in single quotes instead of double quotes, so those characters are not interpreted by your shell.
+**Note**: If your tweet includes special characters (e.g. `!`), make sure to wrap it in single quotes instead of double quotes, so those characters are not interpreted by your shell.

 ### <a name="stats"></a>Retrieve stats about users